 - 4.5.1.
-Any malfunction of boiler #2 or its air pollution control equipment which results in any excess particulate matter emission rate of 45CSR§2-4.1.c. (i.e., exceeding 3.65 lb/hr) or excess opacity (i.e., exceeding the standards in section 4.1.3.) shall be reported to the Director as provided in 4.5.2. or 4.5.3. below.
-[45CSR§2-9.3.; 45CSR13 Permit R13-1869 §B.1.] - 4.5.2.
-Excess opacity or excess particular matter emissions resulting from any malfunction of boiler #2 or its air pollution control equipment, meeting the following conditions, may be reported on a quarterly basis unless otherwise required by the Secretary: - a.
-The excess opacity period does not exceed thirty (30) minutes within any twenty-four (24) hour period; and - b.
-Excess opacity does not exceed forty percent (40%).
+Any malfunction of boiler B1 and/or boiler B2 or their air pollution control equipment, which results in any excess particulate matter emission rate or excess opacity shall be reported to the Secretary as provided in one of the following: - a.
+Excess opacity periods meeting the following conditions may be reported on a quarterly basis unless otherwise required by the Secretary: - 1.
+The excess opacity period does not exceed thirty (30) minutes within any 24-hour period; and